abloomston/chrome-on-docker/README.md

 ## Instructions

 - Build the image using : `docker build . -t "google-chrome"`
-- You need X server or some sort, like XQuartz.: `brew cask install xquartz`
+- You need X server or some sort, like XQuartz.: `brew install --cask xquartz`
 - Open the `xterm` application from XQuartz (Right Click on XQuartz dock icon, Applications -> Terminal)
 - Now from within the xterm,
   - cd to directory where you cloned this.